apify/apify-docs-v2/sources/platform/access_rights/index.md

 ## Granting access rights {#granting-access-rights}

 You can easily and securely share your own resources - actors, tasks, key-value stores, datasets and request queues using a [granular](https://www.google.com/search?client=firefox-b-d&q=define+granular+permissions) permissions system.
-This enables you to, for example, allow your colleague to run an [actor](../actors/index.md), but not to modify them.
+This enables you to, for example, allow your colleague to run an [actor](../actors/index.md) or view a [dataset](../storage/dataset.md), but not to modify them.

 You can also grant permission to update an actor and build a new version.
 [Storages](../storage/index.md) (key-value stores, request queues and datasets) are sharable the same way with, for example, just **read** permission, or a combination of both **read** and **write** permissions.